-I could not say it better.
+I can’t state it better.

-Who do you design for?
+Who do you design for ?
 Who is the G.Kero woman?

 I design for everybody, cats and dogs.
 The G.Kero woman can be found in one of them, she looks free from what’s going on in the fashion world.

 G.Kero woman is many women but all are sharing this, they are free from fashion diktats.
 They are more keen on beauty and originality than on fashion for itself.
 They are confident in what they think not in what others tell them.

 The book “Adieu l’Afrique” by Mirella Ricciardi was your first source of inspiration, at a very early age.
 Are there any other books/artists that have influenced you along the way?
 How did you continue to pursue your interest in art?

 Of course there are lots of books or paintings or whatever, even if not consciously.
 I was a kid.
 Picasso, Matisse, Miro, Rembrandt, Walt Disney’s characters, such as Mowglie, Basquiat, my mother’s photographs of us, and my older brothers’ and sisters’ drawings.
 I was crazy about them.
 I have never reached a stronger emotion regarding art since discovering their drawings when I was 6, hahaha!
 When you are bitten as a kid, I guess you open the art channel for life so it goes on and on and on with every different artist you meet on your way.
 My Cousin Jules de Balincourt influence me as well.
 I painted a collection in his atelier in New York.

 You paint directly on fabric.
 How difficult was it to master this technique?